 What does it mean if I miss a period or two?

 The most common type of irregular period we see at the clinic is anovulation, or a cycle in which a woman does not ovulate (i.e., does not release an egg).
 This is frequently the cause of a missed period (an anovulatory cycle) and is considered normal if it occurs only once or twice a year.
 Clotting is also considered normal if it is cyclic.
 Sporadic episodes of poor diet, high stress, emotional trauma, illness, or strenuous physical exercise are the usual suspects behind occasional anovulatory cycles.
 Sometimes something as simple as a family holiday or a week with the in-laws will play havoc with a menstrual cycle.
 Monthly periods are quite susceptible to dips and spikes in our emotions and our health.
 For the most part, once our lives return to normal, so do our periods.

 On the other hand, a woman will sometimes skip her period for a few months and then start a heavy period that lasts for days or even weeks.
 This can be a sign that a woman is entering perimenopause (see above).
 More and more we are seeing patients of all ages come into the clinic who have irregular periods due to polycystic ovarian syndrome (PCOS), an easily recognizable and treatable diagnosis that often occurs with insulin resistance.
 In this condition, the ovaries produce a quantity of follicles that generate high levels of estrogen but never release an egg.
 The high estrogens stimulate the uterine lining to thicken to a point where it must slough off.
 Women with PCOS are not having what are considered “real” menstrual periods because they do not regularly ovulate.
-For more information, we recommend you start with our article on insulin resistance, where you will find other helpful links about this topic.
+For more information, we recommend you start with our article on insulin resistance, where you will find other helpful thoughts about this topic.